-While I strongly believe in the value of the liberal arts as a discipline with incalculable value, I know that students are most interested in ways that course material translates to everyday life.
-As such we examine extensive applications for aesthetics, ethics and logic courses that are specifically designed to relate course content to practical decision making and problem solving processes students will encounter in the workplace.
-For example, in logic we cover contract clauses, intellectual property and non-compete agreements so that students can make connections when they are learning about categorical propositions.
-In aesthetics students are asked to develop aesthetic theories that help them to situate their work in the context of trends surfacing in their major fields of study.
-In ethics, students are taught how to evaluate an employer’s ethical management style in order to determine if a particular situation is a good fit.
+Engagement is fostered by carving out the relevance of philosophy to “living the good life” in a practical and classic sense.
+While I strongly believe in the value of the liberal arts as a discipline with incalculable value, students report that they are most interested in ways that course material translates to everyday life.
+In response to those concerns, we examine extensive applications for aesthetics, ethics, intro and logic courses that are specifically designed to relate course content to practical decision making and problem-solving processes students will encounter in their communities and workplaces.
+For example, in the Intro to Logic course, we cover contract clauses, intellectual property, and non-compete agreements so that students can make connections when they are learning about categorical propositions.
+In aesthetics, fine arts students are asked to develop aesthetic theories that help them to situate their work in the context of trends surfacing in their major fields of study.
+In ethics, students are taught how to evaluate a potential employer’s ethical management style and business objectives in order to determine if a particular situation is a good fit.

-As noted above all lecture content is presented via course-specific web sites and delivered through the use of Smart Board technologies in the classroom.
-Students can print out lecture materials at any time from the course web site and are expected to bring those to class.
+All lecture content is presented via course-specific web sites and delivered through the use of Smart Board technologies in the classroom.
+Students can print out lecture materials at any time from the course web site and are expected to have digital or hard copies in class.
 Presenting via Smart Technologies allows for the simultaneous introduction of related materials from the web and other sources.
-In 2007 I also added a Tech Tips & Lifehacks blog where students could access information on the latest technical developments and study resources for performing well in all courses.
-That information has since been moved to the class-based web sites and occasionally appears as a featured story on the front page of thinkingshop.com.